-Mr. Dunn called on Provost Rochon, who presented the candidates for master, baccalaureate, and associate degrees to be conferred December 11, 2010, listed in Exhibit I-A.
+The candidates for master, baccalaureate, and associate degrees to be conferred December 11, 2010, are listed in Exhibit I-A.

-On a motion by Mr. Boots, seconded by Mr. Calloway, a recommendation to award the degrees presented in Exhibit I-A, subject to the completion of all requirements, was approved.
+Approval to award the degrees presented in Exhibit I-A, subject to the completion of all requirements, is recommended.

 SECTION II - FINANCIAL MATTERS